Ren Zelen sat at the bar and watched The Oak Room...

 If viewers do settle into the slow-burn pace and kaleidoscope of stories, they are rewarded by an effective, twisty, third act.
 The slow-burn storytelling works at times, but the pacing to get to the payoff might seem too slow for some as the writing isn’t always sharp or specific enough to sustain the complex framework, and too little is revealed about some of the most intriguing aspects of the stories being told.

 Working with cinematographer Jeff Maher, Calahan establishes a dark atmosphere and a foreboding tone, one which features faceless, black-gloved men driving to the bar through a snowstorm for a sinister assignation, stark aerial shots of barren trees in the dead of winter and shifty characters who may not be what they seem.

 The Oak Room is not quite as clever as it thinks it is, but it is to be commended for its ambition and its refusal to conform to hackneyed cinematic narrative methods.
 For all of its wordiness and theatricality, it staunchly refuses to dumb-down for the impatient viewer, and sometimes it’s the facts that aren’t revealed that give the film its nightmarish and haunting quality.

 Review Copyright R.H.
 Zelen – ©RenZelen 2021 All rights reserved.

-The Oak Room will available on Digital Download from 26th April
+The Oak Room is also available on Apple Digital Download

 Images - Lightbulb